Skip to content

 • give you clinical advice about the treatment your animal has had;

-• order a veterinary surgeon to pay you compensation, or help you to do this; or,
+• order a veterinary surgeon to pay you compensation, or help you to make a claim; or

-If you think your concern is for us, please visit our Concerns page, where you can complete a short online form.
+If you think your concern is appropriate for us, please visit our Concerns section, where you can complete a short online form.

 Seek legal advice